Who We Are

 T2D2 is a private venture backed proptech SaaS startup.
 Scroll down to learn more.Learn More

-T2D2 builds and hosts digital twins of our client properties along with a Condition Assessment Dashboard that is updated on a recurring basis through a subscription model.
-This unique dashboard including 100s of images of geo-tagged damaged conditions and rank ordered by severity, gives the client a detailed picture of where to focus preventive maintenance efforts to avoid higher downstream repair costs as well as potential safety issues.
+T2D2 builds and hosts digital twins of properties along with a Condition Assessment Dashboard that is updated on a recurring basis.
+This unique dashboard including hundreds of images of geo-tagged damaged conditions and rank ordered by severity, gives you a detailed picture of where to focus preventive maintenance efforts to avoid higher downstream repair costs as well as potential safety issues.
 Through partnerships with drone companies and architecture/engineering firms, T2D2 provides an end-to-end solution at a fraction of the cost and with significant time savings relative to legacy approaches.

 Read more about press mentions of T2D2.